forkkit/event-web/README.md

 # Event Web

-The event web is a dashboard for the platform event-srv.
+The event web is a dashboard for the event service.

 ## Getting started